TheDigitalCatOnline/blog_source/pelican/content/python-mocks-a-gentle-introduction-part-2.markdown

 ## Final words

-In this second part of this small series on Python testing we reviewd the patching mechanism and run through some of its subleties.
+In this second part of this small series on Python testing we reviewed the patching mechanism and run through some of its subtleties.
 Patching is a really effective technique, and patch-based tests can be found in many different packages.
 Take your time to become confident with mocks and patching, since they will be one of your main tools while working with Python and any other object-oriented language.

 As always, I strongly recommend finding some time to read the [official documentation](https://docs.python.org/dev/library/unittest.mock.html) of the mock library.